sagaDevCommunity/aero-lang/README.md

 # Aero
 A small compiled language for rapid prototyping.

+# About
+Aero is a small transpiler that compiles Aero to JS, for webapps.
+It is designed for syntax simplicity and ease-of-use.

 # Resources
 I am basing Aero off of "Engineering a Compiler" and "Compilers: Principles, Techniques, and Tools".